-Reyes Tacandong & Co. and Sycip Gorres Velayo & Co., the independent auditors appointed by the stockholders for the years ended December 31, 2021 and 2020, respectively, have audited the consolidated financial statements of the Group in accordance with Philippine Standards on Auditing, and in their reports to the stockholders, have expressed their opinion on the fairness of presentation upon completion of such audit.
+Reyes Tacandong & Co., the independent auditor appointed by the stockholders for the years ended December 31, 2022 and 2021, have audited the consolidated financial statements of the Group in accordance with Philippine Standards on Auditing, and in their reports to the stockholders, have expressed their opinion on the fairness of presentation upon completion of such audit.

-WILLY N. OCIER Chairman of the Board
+Willy N. Ocier Chairman of the Board

-Treasurer and Financial Controller
+MARIE JOY T. CO Treasurer and Financial Controller